 Pumpkin Chocolate Chip Muffins

-It’s that time of year!
-Hard to believe my favorite quarter of the year is now almost 2/3 gone.
+It's that time of year!
+Hard to believe my favorite quarter of the year is now almost ⅔ gone.
 Not many things better than back to back months of holidays.
-Starting with Halloween, although that isn’t really a holiday.
+Starting with Halloween, although that isn't really a holiday.
 But it sure is a reason to whip up some really fun candy.
-And in my world, that’s almost a holiday.
+In my world, that's almost a holiday.
 Then we have Thanksgiving and onto Christmas and New Years.
 90 days of feasting and spending quality time with loved ones.
-And now that we are 2/3 into this, I hope you are spending some time for yourself today amid all the preparations for tomorrow’s feast.
+And now that we are ⅔ into this, I hope you are spending some time for yourself today amid all the preparations for tomorrow's feast

 I try to prepare as much in advance as I can, but even with doing that one can still have a lot of work to be done on the big day.
 And it's usually a full house on Thanksgiving, so not only are you foraging ahead, you now have an audience.
 So before the plane lands, and the taxi unloads family and friends at my door, I like to have some me, myself and I time today.
 Nothing better than an afternoon coffee and a simple muffin to kick start me into the cooking chaos known as Thanksgiving.

 Pumpkin chocolate chip muffins are an easy treat that people can pair with their morning coffee or enjoy mid-afternoon when they need a snack.
 With ingredients you likely have on hand, except maybe the pumpkin, you can have these muffins ready before the first round of family or friends enter your door this holiday season.
 Not expecting a large crowd?
 These muffins also freeze well if you need to set some aside for another time.